-It was good to note that agency staff were promoting the autonomy of service users.
-Staff spoken with were aware of issues relating to consent.
-Staff member gave examples of the importance of involving service users in making decisions about their own care.
+Staff members gave examples of the importance of involving service users in making decisions about their own care.
 They spoke about respecting service users' rights to decline care and support and in recognising the best times for service users to make certain decisions.
+It was good to note that staff were promoting the autonomy of service users.